SagaciousZed/BukkitPlugin-archetype/README.md

 Usage
 ----------------------

-Once installed, Maven can generate projects from this archetype.
+Once installed, Maven can generate projects from this archetype in an empty directory.

 The standard way to generate projects is `mvn archetype:generate`, manually searching for the archetype is less than ideal.